-The Health and Safety (First Aid) Regulations revised in 2013 require employers to provide trained persons and equipment to deal with First Aid emergencies and ill health occurring at work.
-Provision must also be made available for pupils, employees, visitors, service users, temporary staff etc if they become ill or are injured on or off site.
+The Health and Safety (First Aid) Regulations 1981 require employers to provide trained persons and equipment to deal with First Aid emergencies and ill health occurring at work.
+Provision must also be made available for pupils, at The Grange School, visitors, service users, temporary staff & contractors if they become ill or are injured on or off site.